FrankLunch/RoasteResearcher/README.md

 # RoasteResearcher
-Input the google scholar link , see the comments from a Roaster , real and hard to accept , but would be fun to roast:)
+Enter the Google Scholar link to receive comments from the Roaster—honest, tough to hear, but also a fun way to get roasted! :)

 ![App Icon](images/icon.png)

 # Demo on Web
-Click this to use it on web: https://websim.com/@validcrystal4990059/academic-roaster
+Click here to use it on the web: https://websim.com/@validcrystal4990059/academic-roaster

 # Quick Start

-Your need type your Openai key and Serp API Key into the robot.py file to get started.
+Please enter your OpenAI key and Serp API key into the robot.py file to get started.

-Serp is a google scholar search API , your can get free 100/month usage here : https://serpapi.com/users/sign_in
+Serp is a Google Scholar search API, and you can receive 100 free uses per month by signing up here: https://serpapi.com/users/sign_in

-Then , input the google scholar link and roast them with real words, including yourself!
+Next, input the Google Scholar link and provide genuine, constructive critiques—including on your own work if needed!

-The default language is Chinese , your can translate the prompt into any lanuages.
+The default language is Chinese, but you may translate the prompt into any language as needed.